More detailed information on the curriculum

 First and second semester

 During the first semester every MSc SEDS student takes the introductory module Introduction to Computational Methods for the Social Sciences (9 ECTS).

-During your first and second semester you will also take introductory (bachelor) classes in the module Foundation of Data Science.
-Depending on the study focus in your Bachelor's programme, you select classes totalling at least 18 ECTS.
+During your first and second semester you will also take introductory (bachelor) classes in the module Foundations of Data Science.
+Depending on the study focus in your Bachelor's program, you select classes totalling at least 18 ECTS.
 After the second semester every MSc SEDS student will have covered the following focus areas with at least one course (including the recognized courses from the admission requirements).